 Somalis, known for their entrepreneurial spirit and resilience, have rallied to welcome global agency support to rebuild the country.
-Camp Operating Group (COG), are one of the contributing organisations who, responsible for providing secure accommodation and office space at Chelsea Village, have been extending their capabilities in terms of infrastructure development and project management beyond the safety of their own compound.
+Camp Operating Group (COG), are one of the contributing organisations who, responsible for providing secure accommodation and office space at Chelsea Village hotel, have been extending their capabilities in terms of infrastructure development and project management beyond the safety of their own compound.

 Through ongoing relationships with clients from the diplomatic, humanitarian, governmental, medical, humanitarian, banking and other sectors, COG specialises in infrastructure development skills that make it possible to do business and sustain life in challenging environments.